-Accent Dance NYC has created a specialized curriculum for elementary, middle school and high school students, adapted to a twice per week program during the school day or alternatively, after school.
-Dance units include ballet, salsa, tango, and hip hop, with professional development and literacy components.
+Accent Dance NYC has created a specialized curriculum for elementary, middle school and high school students either during the school day or after school.
+Dance units include African dance, ballet, salsa, tango, and hip hop, with professional development and literacy components.
 Program to be implemented In lieu of physical education or as an arts integration program.
-Each dance residency will be taught by two teaching artists.
-Program also includes Career Day; Parents’ Night for students, faculty and parents; Pre- and post-implementation planning with teachers and administrators; Pre- and post-survey to share with school community; and a student performance at the end of residency.
+The program also includes Career Day; Parents’ Night for students, faculty and parents; Pre- and post-implementation planning with teachers and administrators; Pre- and post-survey to share with school community; and a student performance at the end of residency.

-Accent Dance NYC offers participating schools a one-hour performance and lecture demonstration, free of cost, which takes a journey through classical ballet, tango, hip hop, and salsa.
+Accent Dance NYC offers participating schools a one-hour educational performance which takes a journey through various dance styles, including classical ballet, tango, hip hop, salsa.
 A narration interweaves the dance segments with the educational strategy of explaining basic elements and differences among the styles, yet proposing through the choreography that such diverse styles can be integrated into a harmonious whole.
 Each dance form is presented within a cultural-historic context, for the students’ educational enrichment.
 Accent Dance NYC brings its own sound system to perform at auditoriums, gyms, or cafeterias, to fit each school’s needs and capabilities.

-Accent Dance NYC partners with cultural, media, governmental, and arts organizations to bring high-level dance performances and dance education programming to varied audiences, including at the Bronx Music Heritage Center and the Poe Visitor Center in the Bronx, the Summer Streets Festival in mid-town Manhattan, the Picture House in Pelham, New York, Dardo Galletto Studios in Manhattan, and on BronxNet TV.
+Accent Dance NYC partners with cultural, media, governmental, and arts organizations to bring high-level dance performances and dance education programming to varied audiences, including at the Bronx Music Heritage Center and the Poe Visitor Center in the Bronx, the Summer Streets Festival in Manhattan, the Battery Park Dance Festival, the Juneteenth celebration in New Rochelle, New York, the Picture House in Pelham, New York, Dardo Galletto Studios in Manhattan, and on BronxNet TV.